beeker1121/dddstructure/cmd/deployments/README.md

 `kubectl config view`

+Which should be empty given we just downloaded it and have not started minikube, or created any contexts to a cluster.

 Once we run `minikube start --driver docker`, `minikube` will modify the default configuration to include a context we can use for it.
 This allows us to switch between `minikube` and a remote cluster.
 Review documentation for `$HOME/.kube/config` and contexts for more information.
 Also look into `KUBECONFIG` environment variable.

 Can view the config names via `grep 'name:' ~/.kube/config` (should show `minikube` after starting it), and for example to switch to it `minikube` context you would do `kubectl config use-context minikube`.
 Now all `kubectl` commands will run on the `minikube` cluster.